 Here's a somewhat extreme but useful application of the "modded pentatonic" concept.
-Take the open-position E minor pentatonic scale in Fig. 1, add a note on each string and you’ll have the E rockabilly scale in Fig. 1a, which is named for the rockabilly-approved descent in Ex.
-1. Fig. 2 shows a moveable shape in the key of G.
+Take the open-position E minor pentatonic scale in Figure 1, add a note on each string and you’ll have the E rockabilly scale in Figure 1a, which is named for the rockabilly-approved descent in Ex.
+1. Figure 2 shows a moveable shape in the key of G.

 Like the minor pentatonic scale, the rockabilly scale has five moveable, overlapping fingerings, illustrated by Figures 3 through 6.
 Whenever you shift positions – whether ascending or descending – your index finger always plays the lowest of the three notes on each string.

 Play each of these five fingerings starting from whichever string contains the root as the lowest note.
 From there, ascend and descend completely through the fingering, and finally re-ascend back to the starting root note, as in Ex.
 2. Ex.
 2 is written in a triplet rhythm, but you can play these fingerings with a straight eighth-note feel as well.